roryai/transfer_wizard_redux/readme.md

 ### Current functionality
+Three modes:
 - Copies photos and videos from source directory to generated directory structure in destination directory
-- Status update before copy
+- Lists miscellaneous file extensions that won't be copied when above mode is run
+- Same as first mode, but copies the miscellaneous files to a single directory (misc) in destination directory
+- Detailed summary before copy of how many files are: copy candidates, media files, misc files, duplicates, and files with name clash.
+Lists count and total size of files to be copied.
 - Command line interface
-- Has alternate mode where it lists file extensions that won't be copied from source directory
 - Detailed log files

 ### Future functionality
-- Reorganise (move) files in source directory instead of copying them to a new location.
+- Reorganise (move) files in source directory instead of copying them to a destination directory.
 - Pause and resume function
 - Status updates during and after copy
 - Scheduled backup functionality